bnjmnhndrsn/memeor/README.md

 	-add text shadow
 	-include "meme saved popup"
-	-have something display when image has not yet been selected
+	-have something display when image has not yet been selected -remove selected box from all text before saving

 -figure out image conversion/storage